Nationwide first-quarter profit more than doubles

 Separate data from the British Bankers' Association (BBA) showed on Monday that British customers made 6.9 billion online banking transactions last year, or 800,000 an hour, compared with a total of 5 billion in 2009.

-Rennison said this shift, described by the BBA as a "seismic change" in the way customers manage their finances, has been visible in its customers' behavior.
+Rennison said this shift, described by the BBA as a "seismic change" in the way customers manage their finances, has been visible in its customers' behaviour.

+"Many (customers are) choosing to transact online as a matter of choice and convenience.
+We expect to see that continue," he said.

 Nationwide said it hasn't changed the provisions set aside for compensating customers for mis-selling payment protection insurance (PPI) and was nearing the tail end of dealing with the issue.